Thinking of going on the Harry Potter walking tour in London? From seeing Diagon Alley to visiting the Leaky Cauldron, this is what it’s like!

 Before we could get started though, we first needed to be sorted into houses.
 Our guide Tom whipped out the Sorting Hat from his bag and asked each of us to pull out a card saying which house we were in.
 We were then told that they’d be loads of Harry Potter trivia and questions throughout the tour and that we could win our house points.
 I never thought I’d get to compete in the House Cup!

 I thought it was a really fun way to start the tour though and it was definitely an ice breaker too.
 We’re all Harry Potter fans so it was a nice way of getting us all involved in the tour.
+You could see there were some real Potterheads too which I liked.
+Oh, and a couple of muggles too.

 The only downside was I was sorted into Gryffindor when I’m definitely a Slytherin but nevermind…